Kyriosity/read-write/readme+/.net/readme+/deduced/cs-underused_parts.md

 ## All of the LINQ

-LINQ is so cool that LINQ is the first thing to miss when coding in other languages&nbsp;<sup>:thought_balloon:</sup>.
-However, even its active users may be unaware of many tenable features.\
+LINQ is so great that it's the first thing C# developers miss when coding in other languages&nbsp;<sup>:thought_balloon:</sup>.
+However, even its addicts may be unfamiliar with many tenable features.

-Not to sound unwarranted, I was myself longly unaware of [Zip](https://learn.microsoft.com/dotnet/api/system.linq.enumerable.zip), [DefaultIfEmpty](https://learn.microsoft.com/dotnet/api/system.linq.enumerable.defaultifempty), [TryGetNonEnumeratedCount](https://learn.microsoft.com/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount).
+As I (myself) was longly unaware of [Zip](https://learn.microsoft.com/dotnet/api/system.linq.enumerable.zip), [DefaultIfEmpty](https://learn.microsoft.com/dotnet/api/system.linq.enumerable.defaultifempty), [TryGetNonEnumeratedCount](https://learn.microsoft.com/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount).

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:thought_balloon:</sup><sub>If you're lucky enough not to face this, such [equivalent cheatsheets](https://www.garethrepton.com/TypeScript-equivalents-for-DotNet-Linq-functions/) may give you a feeling</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:thought_balloon:</sup><sub>If you're lucky enough not to meet this, such [cheatsheet of equivalents](https://www.garethrepton.com/TypeScript-equivalents-for-DotNet-Linq-functions/) may give you a feeling.</sub>

 ## Refection

-Rumors of "illegal" hacking and slow performance follow the reflection...
+Rumors of "illegal" hacking and slow performance follow the reflection but are unfair.
+It does worth tricks and has become a programming paradigm (unless trying to substitute "direct" language construct).

+// ToDo: link to caller !

 ## Dynamic code generation

-It doesn't involve deranged imagination to improvise the auto-implementation of interfaces - to spare coding of countless combinations. ...
-Roslyn
+It doesn't involve deranged imagination to improvise the auto-implementation of interfaces - to spare coding of countless combinations.
+[Roslyn](https://github.com/dotnet/roslyn) has  much facilitated dynamic code though there's a lack of good tutorials.

+// ToDo: link to use-dev